Buy Zithromax Online

 If you notice… What to do

-Mild nausea, mild diarrhea, stomach discomfort Keep taking it as labeled.
-If it stays mild, just monitor.
+Mild nausea, mild diarrhea, stomach discomfort Continue as prescribed.
+If symptoms stay mild, monitor only.

-Diarrhea that is severe, doesn’t settle, or comes with fever/blood Call a clinician for advice.
-Don’t try to “push through” this.
+Diarrhea that is severe, persistent, or with fever/blood Contact a clinician promptly.
+Do not try to push through.

-Hives, facial swelling, wheezing, trouble breathing Urgent care now (possible allergy).
+Hives, facial swelling, wheezing, trouble breathing Seek urgent medical care immediately (possible allergy).

 One practical note: if you’ve had a serious antibiotic allergy before, or you’ve been told you have heart rhythm issues, mention it before the first dose.
 It changes how carefully this is used.